 During my laundry room makeover, I decided I might like a better place to hang items that cannot be put in the dryer rather than plastic hangers suspended from wire shelving.
 I came across these drying racks and figured they would be an easily hackable build!
 The free plans to build a beadboard drying rack are easy to follow and construct, plus it is quite the inexpensive build!

-The plans are created for the Medium drying racks and can be easily adjusted for the Small or Large sizes (though this size is plenty large enough!).
+The beadboard drying rack plans are created for the Medium size (inspired by Ballard Designs) and can be easily adjusted for the Small or Large sized wall mounted drying rack (though this size is plenty large enough!).

 - 1-1/4″ pocket hole screws

 - Four 1/2″ panhead screws

 - Two pieces of twill tape or nylon webbing each measuring approximately 16″ long

 - 1 – 1×2 at 8′

 - 7 – 3/8″ dowels at 3′